-Assembly Bill (AB) 341 (Chapter 476, Statutes of 2011 [Chesbro, AB 341]) directed CalRecycle to develop and adopt regulations for mandatory commercial recycling.
+Assembly Bill (AB) 341 (Chesbro, Chapter 476, Statutes of 2011) directed CalRecycle to develop and adopt regulations for mandatory commercial recycling.
 CalRecycle initiated formal rulemaking with a 45-day comment period beginning Oct.
 28, 2011.
 The final regulation was approved by the Office of Administrative Law on May 7, 2012.
 Rulemaking documents and information have been archived.

 This FAQ provides CalRecycle's responses to frequently asked questions from stakeholders about the requirements of the commercial recycling regulation under AB 341.
 Stakeholders have asked the following questions about the mandatory commercial recycling regulation.
 Please note some questions were received during initial rulemaking conducted jointly by CalRecycle and the Air Resources Board under AB 32, which was later cancelled due to the passage of AB 341.